Kenneth Ogbe: Alba Berlin

 Prior to the 2018 NBA draft, Ogbe worked out with the Utah Jazz.
 Ogbe signed a contract with Alba Berlin of the Basketball Bundesliga on 22 June 2018.
 He averaged 3.9 points and 1.8 rebounds in 30 BBL games and 2.3 points and 1.2 rebounds in 18 Eurocup games.

 Brose Bamberg

 On 17 July 2020, he has signed with Brose Bamberg of the Basketball Bundesliga (BBL).
 Ogbe averaged 6.9 points and 3.3 rebounds per game in 2021–22 Basketball Bundesliga.

 Ewe Baskets Oldenburg

 On 9 June 2021, Ogbe signed with EWE Baskets Oldenburg of the German Basketball Bundesliga (BBL).

 Hamburg Towers

 On June 17, 2024, he signed with Hamburg Towers of the Basketball Bundesliga.

 National team career

 In 2013 and 2014, Ogbe competed in the U20 European Championship with the German junior national team.
 In 2015 he was first appointed to the A2 national team.
+Ogbe made his debut for the senior German national team during the qualification rounds for EuroBasket 2022, where he played in four games and averaged 7.5 points and 4.5 rebounds per game.
+He later represented Germany in two games during the 2023 FIBA Basketball World Cup European Qualifiers.